 Law enforcement is challenging, and Yemen's judicial system also exhibits weaknesses due to the absence of exact definitions for issues related to land acquisition within civil law.
 As such, this RF sets out alternative measures to ensure the issues set out and protected by law are addressed.
-It is necessary that this RF and any subsequent Resettlement Plans (RPs) take this social context into account and adapt to the local conditions of a given sub-project.
+It is necessary that this updated RF and any subsequent Resettlement Plans (RPs) take this social context into account and adapt to the local conditions of a given sub-project.
+Please refer to section 3.1 for more details on land acquisition.